solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

 OPA server in sidecar mode is configured directly using the OPA configuration file API: https://www.openpolicyagent.org/docs/latest/configuration/.
 This configuration file allows you to load bundles, specify services, control logging and tracing for the sidecar, and more.
 This config file is loaded into a Kubernetes ConfigMap by the Gloo Platform helm chart and is version-tracked so that the deployment is restarted automatically when the underlying config file is redeployed with helm.
 For that reason, it’s important to use GitOps as a best practice to manage your cluster in production.
 Today, we will simply specify our configuration file on the command line and install it with Helm.

-To use OPA server in sidecar mode, Rego policies must be loaded with a bundle from a bundle service.
+To use OPA server in sidecar mode, Rego policies must be loaded with a bundle from an HTTP service.
 For this workshop, we’re going to use a simple Rego policy that helps us control access to the `httpbin` service using ExternalAuth.
 Let’s imagine a fictional scenario where we want to control access to some httpbin endpoints: we’d like to disallow users from hitting the `/bytes` endpoint as it allows users to request arbitrarily large payloads, which can be expensive if we’re paying for egress.
 We want users to be able to GET or POST the other endpoints.
 Here’s the policy we will use:

 ```rego
 package httpbin